IssamSayyaf/Contradictory-Text-Analysis-NLP-Deep-Learning-/README.md

 Dataset Descriptions:
 The dataset provided for Task 2 of the Contradictory Text Analysis competition is a crucial component of the competition.
 In this task, the dataset contains different couples of sentences (a premise and a hypothesis) in different languages.
 Each couple has a label of one out of three classes:

--Entailment: the two sentences a related in meaning
+- Entailment: the two sentences a related in meaning
--Neutral: the sentences are neither related nor contraries
+- Neutral: the sentences are neither related nor contraries
--Contradiction: the sentences are contraries in meaning The data set contains two csv files:
+- Contradiction: the sentences are contraries in meaning The data set contains two csv files:

--train.csv: This file contains the ID, premise, hypothesis, and label, as well as the language of the text and its two-letter abbreviation
+- train.csv: This file contains the ID, premise, hypothesis, and label, as well as the language of the text and its two-letter abbreviation
--test.csv: This file contains the ID, premise, hypothesis, language, and language abbreviation, without labels.
+- test.csv: This file contains the ID, premise, hypothesis, language, and language abbreviation, without labels.

 The dataset contains a considerable number of samples, among which English samples represent a dominant portion of 56.7% as shown in Figure 12.
 The Task will develop a model, which will classify only English sentences couples in one of the mentioned classes.